dcbaker/cython/docs/src/userguide/language_basics.rst

 .. [#] The conversion is to/from str for Python 2.x, and bytes for Python 3.x.

 .. [#1] The conversion from a C union type to a Python dict will add a value for each of the union fields.
-Cython 0.23 and later, however, will refuse to automatically convert a union with unsafe type combinations.
+Cython0 0.23 and later, however, will refuse to automatically convert a union with unsafe type combinations.
 An example is a union of an ``int`` and a ``char*``, in which case the pointer value may or may not be a valid pointer.